This is a test message to test the length of the message box.

 Created by Software-Heroes

-ADT - MIA Select Converter
+ADT - Select Converter [MIA]

 For MIA, there is now a new action in the ABAP Development Tools that allows you to convert your old Open SQL statements to ABAP SQL and ABAP Cloud.